 Leaves are opposite, stalked, lance shaped with a triangular base, and a main rib-vein with branched side veins curving toward the leaf margin which is serrated.
 Teeth are less noticeable or absent on upper leaves.
 Lower leaves are larger, with more pronounced teeth, longer stalks and can have a pair of minor leaflets at the base of the stalk.
 Stalks and leaf surfaces of all leaves have fine hair.
 The green parts of the plant have a distinctive aroma of oregano when crushed.
 The Bergamot that is an ingredient in Earl Gray Tea is not this plant, but Mentha citrata.

 Inflorescence: The inflorescence is a single dense flower head, 1 to 3 inches wide, on one of many branching stems, but sometimes appear from an upper leaf axil.

-Flowers: Flowers are tubular, reddish purple in color, with corollas that have one elongated lip forming a tube that surrounds and protects the 2 stamens and the style, but they protrude slightly above that upper lip.
-Stamens have lighter color anthers with a darker marginal line and the style has fine white hair.
+Flowers: The florets are tubular, reddish-purple in color, with corollas of 5 petals that form 2 lips - one lip formed from two fused petals forming an elongated tube that rises upward and surrounds and protects the 2 stamens and the style, which protrude above that upper lip.
+Three fused petals form one wider but much shorter lip below.
+Stamens have similar colored anthers with a darker marginal line and the style has fine white hair.
 There is also a purplish hair on the outside of the corolla tube.
+The calyx tube is shorter than the corolla, greenish pink, with five pointed lobes.
 Flowers open from the center of the head first and progress to the outer edge.
 Under the flower head are green bracts that turn purplish in color, while some smaller bracts under them remain green.
 The flower stem has fine white hair as do the margins of the bracts.